NehaSharma321/NehaSharma321/README.md

 - 👋 Hi, I’m @NehaSharma321
-- 👀 I’m interested in .web development.
+- 👀 I’m interested in web development.
-- 🌱 I’m currently learning cpp...
+- 🌱 I’m currently learning c++
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me .cpp projects..
+- 📫 How to reach me cpp projects

 <!---
 NehaSharma321/NehaSharma321 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.